nicholasd-uci/jQuery101/README.md

 ***Changing Text Content***

-> In this section we changed the Text Content on the HTML page
+> In this section we changed the Text Content on the HTML page:

 ![textContent1](./photos/textContent1.PNG)